 I am the Scholarly Communications and Research Support Manager within Library Services at the University of Essex.
 My role includes engaging staff and students in topics like open research, online research profiles, metrics, publishing, and copyright, with the aim to increase the visibility of our research and researchers at Essex.
 The support I offer is extremely relevant for early career researchers, and so I have been a part of Newcomers since its foundation in 2017, helping to organise each Research Week since the first in January 2018.
 Newcomers is an important aspect of my role, as I am passionate about increasing support for early career researchers (and new starters!) and making academia feel less lonely.

 I am the Funding Information Officer with the Research and Enterprise Office (REO) at Essex, and my position plays a central role in ensuring the effective delivery of research development and related REO services.
 One aspect of this is to support the REO’s training activities and development programmes for academic and other colleagues, which is where Newcomers comes in.
 I have been helping with the REO’s contribution to our Newcomers network collaboration since I started in post two years ago.
 It is a highly rewarding part of my job as we strive to provide resources, inspiration and support to our researchers to nurture their professional development.

-I am an Information Literacy Co-ordinator within Library Services at the University of Essex.
+I am the Scholarly Communications Co-ordinator within Library Services at the University of Essex.
 Like Kat, my role includes supporting staff and students in topics such as open research, online research profiles, metrics, publishing, and copyright.
 I have been in this role since September 2019, and so this year’s Research Week was the first in which I was involved.
 Along with helping to organise Research Week, I also analysed the feedback we received, and delivered sessions on open access, copyright, and reference management software.
 Newcomers is an aspect of my role that I really enjoy, as engaging early career researchers in topics that will be helpful for them throughout their careers is very rewarding.